 Taken from the height of the Great Famine in Ireland, this collection of over 90,000 records is part of the history of the Irish in Boston.
 A record of people fleeing devastation in search of a new life abroad, this could be essential to understanding your Irish family history.

 It can be difficult to know where to start looking to find your ancestors who immigrated to America from overseas, but there are many techniques that you can use to get started searching for your origin ancestors, or those ancestors of yours who first immigrated to America.
 Once you overcome and break through the immigration brick wall, there's a new world of records for you to search next.

-Here are 11 tips to help you trace your immigrant ancestors and to start breaking through that brick wall in no time.
+Here are seven tips and resources to help you trace your earliest immigrant ancestors and to start breaking through that 'brick wall' in no time.

 4. Check census records

 Census records prior to 1850 reveal limited information but they do list the head of household and often the number of others living in the household.